This module discussed the six phases of the Web site development process, including the assigned roles, activities, and deliverables required

-- Define the key elements of the process
+- Identify the key elements of the Discovery phase

 In this module, you were introduced to the following glossary terms: